 Satellites are a blast on Field Day!
-Of course, to use a satellite you must know when it will be passing across your local sky.
+Of course, to use a satellite you have to know when it will be passing across your local sky.
 One easy way to obtain pass predictions is on the AMSAT Web site at www.amsat.org/track/index.php.
 Just print the predictions for the satellites you intend to use.
-There are also satellite tracking app for iOS and Android mobile devices.
+There are also satellite tracks apps for the iPhone as well as Androids.

-FM Birds: SO-50, AO-91, and AO-92
+FM Birds: SO-50

 Do you have a dual band VHF/UHF FM rig that can receive below 437 MHz?
-If so, you can try any of three satellites that operate as FM repeaters by using the frequency tables below to program the radio's memories so that you can compensate for Doppler shifting by simply changing memory channels.
+You can try the SO-50 satellite using the frequency table below to program the radio's memories so that you can compensate for Doppler shifting by simply changing memory channels.
 This will help you keep the satellite properly tuned in from Acquisition of Signal (AOS) to Loss of Signal (LOS).
-Just switch the memory channels for the strongest and least distorted signals.
-As you'll see in the tables, there is no need to change your transmit frequency; the satellite will automatically compensate for the Doppler shifting of your transmitted signal.